abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Reductionism is the idea that the behaviour of complex phenomena can be understood in terms of a number of _simpler_ and more fundamental phenomena.
 In other words, that things keep getting simpler and simpler as they get "smaller" (or when they are viewed from a lower level).
 An example of reductionism is the idea that the behaviour of matter can be understood completely by studying the behaviours of its constituents i.e. atoms (the word means "undividable").

 Whether the reductionist view is _universally valid_, i.e. whether it is possible to devise a _theory of everything_ that describes the whole universe with a set of very simple laws, is a question over which we can argue until that universe's inevitable collapse.
-What is certain, though, is that _reductionism underpins all our understanding_, especially when it comes to science and mathematics --- each scientific discipline is based on a set of simple _fundaments_ (e.g. elementary particles in particle physics, chemical elements in chemistry etc.) on which it builds on its much more complex theories.
+What is certain, though, is that _reductionism underpins all our understanding_, especially when it comes to science and mathematics --- each scientific discipline is based on a set of simple _fundaments_ (e.g. elementary particles in particle physics, chemical elements in chemistry etc.) on which it builds its much more complex theories.

 ## Commutativity